12 Proven ways to speed up your WooCommerce store

 • It incorporates built-in TLS encryption, ensuring data privacy and protecting against eavesdropping and manipulation.

-• It’s designed to be compatible with modern internet infrastructure, including CDNs and web proxies.
+• It’s designed to be compatible with modern internet infrastructure, including CDNs, ISP proxies, and web proxies.

 These enhancements result in faster website loading times, even when hosting resource-heavy assets like images, stylesheets, and scripts.